occopus/docs/sphinx/source/user/setup.rst

                 type: voms
                 proxy: path_to_your_voms_proxy_file

-For multiple resources on different endpoints:
+For multiple resources with different endpoints:

 .. code:: yaml